Chicken biryani in Pakistan

 EYW wants your food stories!

-What: The Cebuano version of hot chocolate, sikwate (“sik-wah-teh”) is the closest you’ll get to drinking pure, raw chocolate.
+The Cebuano version of hot chocolate, sikwate (“sik-wah-teh”) is the closest you’ll get to drinking pure, raw chocolate.
 It starts with tableya de cacao (literally “tablets” of cacao), made from cacao (cocoa) beans that are dried, roasted, milled, and then hand-formed into tablets.
 The tableya are boiled with water in a special jug, and then frothed using a batirol, a wooden instrument that’s rolled between the hands to release the cocoa butter (and produce froth).
 Finally, sugar and milk are added, resulting in a sweet, smooth hot chocolate drink.
+When in Cebu, you gotta drink this!

 Good to know: The 300 or so years of Spain’s colonization of the Philippine islands created the Manila-Acapulco Galleon Trade, through which many plants from the New World arrived here—including the cacao tree, which is native to South America.